adobe/aio-lib-state/README.md

 Alternatively, you can bring your own cloud db keys.
 As of now we only support Azure Cosmos.

+Please note that currently you must be a customer of [Project Firefly](https://www.adobe.io/apis/experienceplatform/project-firefly.html) to use this library.
+Project Firefly is a complete framework that enables enterprise developers to build and deploy custom web applications that extend Adobe Experience Cloud solutions and run on Adobe infrastructure.

 ## Install

 ```bash